Al-Mushrifah

 Al-Mushrifah (المشرفة, also spelled al-Mishirfeh, el-Mishrife or Musharrfeh) is a village in central Syria, administratively part of the Homs Governorate, located northeast of Homs, with a population of 14,868 in 2004.
 Nearby localities include Ayn al-Niser, Umm al-Amad and al-Mukharram to the east, and Talbiseh, al-Ghantu and Teir Maalah to the west.
 Outside the modern town is Tell el-Mishrife, the site of the ancient city-state of Qatna.
 It has a religiously mixed population of Sunni Muslims, Alawites and Christians.
 The village contains several mosques and two churches.

+History

+In the mid-19th century, the village of al-Mushrifah was built within the ancient site of Qatna (Tell al-Mishrifeh).
+Houses were built on top of the royal palace floors, which caused some damage to them while also providing a protective cover for the underlying ruins.
+In 1940, its population was 1,500.
 In the 1950s, under the influence of the Syrian Communist Party, some of the peasants of al-Mushrifah rose against their landlord by seizing his harvest.
+In 1982, the Syrian Directorate-General of Antiquities and Museums resettled the inhabitants in a new village next to the ancient tell, making the site available for modern archaeological research.